Wongolini/qbb2022-answers/week6/feedback_kw.md

   * find the insulation score by taking mean of 5x5 squares of interactions around target

 3. Turned in the plot of the heatmap + insulation scores below (0.5 pts each panel)

+**regrade 12/15:<br />
+points for subtracting minimum score given back<br/>3D Genome plot you referenced has 6 panels, but repeats ddCTCF - dCTCF full_6400 rather than including ddCTCF_full.6400.
+It also repeats ddCTCF - dCTCF target_6400 rather than including dCTCF_ontarget_6400.
+I therefore stand by the grade where you did not turn in the multi-panel plots we asked for and you will not receive full points.**